FloridaPlayers/Documents/Constitution.md

 application by the Web Manager with approval of the executive board and the Web Management team.

-Section 11 – Assistant Web Manager The responsibilities of the Assistant Web Manager shall be the following:
+Section 11 – Assistant Web ManagerThe responsibilities of the Assistant Web Manager shall be the following:

-1\) To assist the Web Manager in any way necessary.
-2) To maintain an officer’s handbook to be passed down to the subsequent holder of the
+1. To assist the Web Manager in any way necessary.

+2. To maintain an
+officer’s handbook to be passed down to the subsequent holder of the

 officer.

-3) To plan and produce one workshop with assistance from the assistant artistic director
+3. To plan and produce one workshop with assistance from the assistant artistic director

 The Assistant Web Manager is a position appointed by application by the